nycrecords/epayments/README.md

     psql
         username=# create database epayments;

+Upgrade the database by entering the following in the command line:

+    python manage.py db upgrade

 Locally run the intranet by entering the following in the command line:

     python manage.py runserver